learn-static/hist-320/content/2-dh.md

 ## Additional Resources

-The readings below are not required, but should serve as extra resources if you are interested in learning more about Digital History, text analysis, and topic modeling.
+The readings below are not required, but serve as extra resources if you are interested in learning more about Digital History, text analysis, and topic modeling.

 **Digital Humanities/Digital History**